The best hotels in South Island

 New Zealand driving is on the left.
 Mountain roads have one-way sections, tight curves, and occasional sheep on the road.
 Speed limits are 100 km/h on highways, frequently less on mountain passes.
 Campervans are popular: good if you have 14+ days but unwieldy for shorter trips.
 Fuel costs NZD $2.80-3.20 per litre.
 Fill up in major towns.

-South Island's best neighborhoods
+South Island's best hotel regions

 The South Island is enormous and drives are longer than they look on maps.
 Queenstown is the adventure and tourism hub in the south.
 Nelson is the gateway to the north and Abel Tasman.
 Christchurch anchors the east.
 Wanaka is a quieter alternative to Queenstown.
 Choose your base based on which landscapes and activities matter most to you.